 We were thrilled to see so many education and measurement professionals and practitioners join us for the first virtual RILS conference in 2020!
 We had many productive, informative discussions related to the impact of COVID-19 on assessment and accountability, providing greater context and guidance as we move ahead.

 We hope you will consider joining us for all or part of RILS 2020.
 Events will take place throughout August and September.

 All conference events and resources are offered free of charge.
 However, it is necessary to register in advance via the unique registration links below.

-Each strand will offer a range of resources available to all RILS participants as well as a series of webinars supporting each strand.
-Webinars will feature a variety of perspectives from experts and leaders in the field as well as many carefully designed opportunities for participant interaction.
+Each strand offered a range of resources that are now freely available.
+Below are a series of webinars supporting each strand, and that feature a variety of perspectives from experts and leaders in the field.

 1. Leveraging Assessment to Support Teaching and Learning

 We will focus on the near-term priorities for assessment when schools reopen, presumably in the fall of 2020 that can carry educators through the year.
 We will discuss assessment approaches designed to help educators and school leaders help move learning forward in the 2020-2021 school year.

 Topic: Classroom and district assessment in a remote or hybrid context

 When: Sep 16, 2020 01:00-02:30 PM Eastern Time